ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 Disparities in educational outcomes based on differences in gender, racial, and Hispanic ethnic identity were explored in detail within EduAttain.

 The findings within the descriptive statistics section of the project match much of what has been previously established about gender, racial, and ethnic inequalities in education.
-Comparisons of piecharts showed that the female, Asian, Non Hispanic, Cuban populations had the highest proportions of high school and college aged individuals, which matches the literature.
+Comparisons of piecharts showed that the female, Asian, Non Hispanic, and Cuban populations had the highest proportions of high school and college aged individuals, which matches the literature.
 Outcomes of interest from comparing these plots include that the Mixed Race population had a higher proportion of high school and college educated individuals than the White population.
 Furthermore, the findings for the Dominican and Salvadorian populations add to the gaps present in the literature for these Hispanic ethnic subgroups.
 Within the Hispanic population, the highest proportion of individuals with a high school diploma or greater was the Cuban population, followed by the  Puerto Rican, Other
 Hispanic, Dominican, Mexican, and Salvadorian populations, in order.

 The statistical analysis presented in this project also contributes new findings to the study of educational inequality.
 The results produced by the first regression point to a statistically significant relationship between educational attainment and the factors of gender, race, and Hispanic ethnicity.
 In looking at the odds of attaining a high school education or greater using an odds ratio, the female population had a higher odds of attaining this level of education compared to the male population.
 The odds for the racial comparisons shows that, when compared to the White population, all other racial groups had a lower odds of having a high school education or greater, which contrasts findings in the literature.
 The Hispanic comparisons showed that, when compared to the non Hispanic population, all Hispanic ethnic subgroups had a lower odds of having an education of high school or greater, matching the findings in the literature.
 The second binary logit compared the entire Hispanic population to other racial groups and found that Hispanics had the lowest odds of having an educational attainment at or greater than high school level, supporting the findings presented in prior research.

 This project successfully bridges the gap in the study of gender, racial, and ethnic inequality in education by providing new insight into specific populations not previously captured and validating the findings of previous research in this field.

-# Acknowledgements

-First and foremost, I want to thank my family who have always propelled me to believe in myself and aspire to more, and who have given me so much in life to get me where I am.
-A special thank you to my mom who has always given me the world and more, and for partly inspiring this project with something she always said to me growing up: "Your education is the greatest gift I will ever give you.
-Your mind is something that no one can take away."
-Little did she know when she said those words that I would take them to heart the way I did.

-Thank you to all of the wonderful professors and mentors I have had while at Allegheny, especially Professor Jumadinova and Professor Bianco.
-This project could not have been completed without your endless support and patience.
-Special thanks too to Professor Oliver Bonham-Carter and Professor Doug Luman for assisting me throughout the development of my project.

-I also want to acknowledge all of the graduating Computer Science seniors for struggling alongside me these past four years.
-I have enjoyed (and almost looked forward to) every week of comp group to have an opportunity to rant to people dealing with the same behemoth of a project.

-I want to thank all of my friends turned family, who have been my home away from home while at Allegheny.
-I especially want to thank my roommates and best friends, Abby, Mimi, Alexa, and Zoey, as well as, my other best friends (apparently I have a few of those) and fellow comp buddies (i.e. I bully them until they provide me company while I work) Adriana, Sam, Mila, and Veronica, who have been my personal entourage of emotional support throughout this whole process.

-Lastly, I want to acknowledge the things that got me through the nightmare that is comping.
-Namely, endless flows of Monster Energy and Diet Coke, scheduled cuddle sessions with my pet rabbit, the internet, and comfy booths (specifically in Kins) for me to sit on while I comp away for hours.

 # References